hexxt-git/equal-n/README.md

 # isn

-**A simple utility function for validating if two numbers are strictly equal, with robust error handling for non-integer inputs.**
+**A robust utility function for validating if two numbers are strictly equal, with robust error handling for non-integer inputs.**

 ---